cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

 Class-Imbalance Issue
 ---------------------

-Class Imbalance issues are determined using the `labels` provided as part of the dataset.
-First, the proportion of samples belonging to each class in the dataset is calculated.
+Class imbalance is diagnosed just using the `labels` provided as part of the dataset.
+The overall class imbalance quality score of a dataset is the proportion of examples belonging to the rarest class `q`.
+If this proportion `q` falls below a threshold, then we say this dataset suffers from the class imbalance issue.

-If `q` is the proportion of samples of the rarest class and `q` is lesser than `threshold` `c,` where `0 < c < 1`, then the dataset is imbalanced, and the class imbalance examples are all samples belonging to the rarest class.
-For such examples, the class imbalance quality score is `q`, and it is `1.0` for all other examples.
+In a dataset identified as having class imbalance, the class imbalance quality score for each example is set equal to `q` if it is labeled as the rarest class, and is equal to 1 for all other examples.

-Class Imbalance issues in a dataset can lead to sub-par model performance for the under-represented class.
-To handle such issues, you can increase the number of samples belonging to the under-represented class.
+Class imbalance in a dataset can lead to subpar model performance for the under-represented class.
+Consider collecting more data from the under-represented class, or at least take special care while modeling via techniques like over/under-sampling, SMOTE, asymmetric class weighting, etc.

 Optional Issue Parameters